thanhnguyen2187/code-challenge-99tech/readme.md

 We'd have two pages:

-- `/leaderboard`: where we look at people with top scores
+- `/leaderboard`: where we look at people with top scores.
-- `/mission`: personal pages of each user, where they can "complete" mission to increase their score
+- `/mission`: personal pages of each user, where they can "complete" mission to increase their score; as this is a personal page already, I think authentication and authorization shouldn't be a problem.

 The mission page would call the backend service, then ask it to interact with a database as usual.
 The end result would be in a table named `tbl_scores` and